Regenerationism: Regenerationist writers

 Later, a constellation of authors would follow Costa's road.
-Rafael Altamira (1866–1951), from Alicante, wrote Psicología del pueblo español ("Psychology of the Spanish people", 1902), where he conceived patriotism as a spiritual concept innate in peoples.
+Rafael Altamira (1866–1951) wrote Psicología del pueblo español ("Psychology of the Spanish people", 1902), where he conceived patriotism as a spiritual concept innate in peoples.
 Other past authors claimed as proto-Regenerationists were Juan Ginés de Sepúlveda, Francisco de Quevedo, Benito Jerónimo Feijoo, and others.

-Lucas Mallada, Aragonese like Costa, strongly criticized the Idearium español proposed by Ángel Ganivet and addressed French Hispanophobia as a grave evil, countered somewhat by German Hispanophilia.
+Lucas Mallada strongly criticized the Idearium español proposed by Ángel Ganivet and addressed French Hispanophobia as a grave evil, countered somewhat by German Hispanophilia.
 He defended Spanish activity in the Americas and believed that its reputation had improved, despite inadequate attention to its own affairs.
 He rejected the pessimism of Ricardo Macías Picavea (1847–1899) in the latter's El problema nacional.
 Rejecting Macías Picavea's call for a dictatorship, he sympathized instead with the 18th century satirist Juan Pablo Forner and with Joaquín Costa, who sought to reform Spain's democracy.
 He separated national life from the mere poor example set by its leaders, and summarized the national failings as: